Chirag-ahir/JAVA-All-Basic/README.md

   What is Multi catch block in java ?<br>
   When statements in a single try block generate multiple exceptions, we require multiple catch blocks to handle different types of exceptions.
 This mechanism is called multi-catch block in java.

+  What is the difference between Final, Finally and Finalize ?<br>
+  >final is the keyword and access modifier which is used to apply restrictions on a class, method or variable.	<br>

+  >finally is the block in Java Exception Handling to execute the important code whether the exception occurs or not.	<br>

+  >finalize is the method in Java which is used to perform clean up processing just before object is garbage collected.

+ >The keyword final is an access modifier, finally is a block and finalize is a method.
+The keyword final is applicable to the classes, variables and methods of the classes finally is a block associated with the try catch block that is used to handle exceptions, finalize is a method that operates only on objects.

   What is Instance variable?<br>
   A variable which is created inside the class but outside the method is known as an instance variable.